biosails/pheniqs/docs/glossary.md

 <a name="feed_resolution" />Feed resolution
 : The number of consecutive read segments in the feed that have the same read identifier.
 In most interleaved files all segments of a read are adjacent and in the same segment order.

+<a name="closed_class_decoding" />Closed class decoding
+: Closed class decoding refers to a decoding regime when a discrete list of classes, nucleotide sequences in our case, is known in advance and so a prior distribution is available, unlike open class decoders, when the discrete list of classes is unknown and so the prior distribution is hidden.

 <!--
 <a name="" />
 TERM